uktrade/data-hub-frontend/docs/Docker.md

 > If you have issues when building the dependencies image, especially if you are using a Mac with an Apple chip, this is most likely due to incompatibility with the `arm` architecture; instead you need to build on `amd` architecture.
 Please refer to [troubleshooting guide](./Troubleshooting.md) and follow the steps under the Building dependency images section, before retrying the build command below.

+> If you have authentication issues such as: `Denied: Unauthenticated request.
+Unauthenticated requests do not have permission "artifactregistry.repositories.uploadArtifacts" on resource "projects/sre-docker-registry/locations/us/repositories/gcr.io" (or it may not exist)`, try running: `gcloud auth configure-docker gcr.io`.

 ```bash
 export VERSION=5.0.0 # Increment this version each time when you edit Dockerfile.